Impact of the COVID-19 pandemic on cinema: Theatrical releases

 The popularity of No Way Home, as well as other pandemic-related factors, were cited in the box office failure of another prominent holiday release, Steven Spielberg's West Side Story.
-Despite positive reviews, analysts argued that the film skewed towards an older audience (mainly adult women) that was still hesitant to see films in theaters due to COVID-19 risks (especially with the recent emergence of Omicron variant), may have lacked a prominent star, and further argued that there had been a trend of live action musical films falling out of favour among audiences (citing examples such as 2019's Cats, and 2021 releases In the Heights and Dear Evan Hansen).
+Despite positive reviews, analysts argued that the film skewed towards an older audience (mainly adult women) that was still hesitant to see films in theaters due to COVID-19 risks (especially with the emergence of Omicron variant), may have lacked a prominent star, and further argued that there had been a trend of live action musical films falling out of favour among audiences (citing examples such as 2019's Cats, and 2021's In the Heights and Dear Evan Hansen).
 This growing trend would continue into 2022, with audiences beginning to show refusal to see and support prestige films that were not of any franchise or the comic book and horror genres in theaters for the entire second half of the year.
 This resulted in the major financial failures of award season titles released at that time such as Armageddon Time, Babylon, The Fabelmans, She Said, Tár, Till, and Women Talking.
 Although a romantic horror film, Bones and All also underperformed because of its positioning as a film released during awards season.
 This trend would be somewhat temporarily broken by the commercial success of The Whale in January 2023.
 Sam Mendes, who directed Empire of Light, which was also released during that awards season, expressed his thoughts on the situation, saying:

 "In a world where Spielberg's movie, and Damien Chazelle's movie, and Alejandro Inarritu's movie, James Gray's movie, this movie... no one has gone to see them... all I can say is: it's clearly in trouble!
 Many of those movies were brilliantly reviewed.
 You know, The Fabelmans is one of the best reviewed movies of the year.
 It's taken $15 million at the U.S. box office.
 It's nearly finished its theatrical run.
 What hope is there for anyone?
 I've made a Bond movie; I made 1917 — which is an event movie but non-franchise; and I make a small movie like this.
 And this movie is ten times harder to publicise.
 And it's criticised ten times more than a Bond movie, because people are hoping it's going to make a case for the cinema, not just itself, but it has to be a masterpiece to get people out to see it."